-What majors and minors are offered in the College of Professional Studies academic programs?
+What academic programs are in the College of Professional Studies?

 What do the Community Partnership programs in the College of Professional Studies offer?